elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Install Gatekeeper PSPs per stack to improve targeting and modularity
 - Limit resource types checked by Gatekeeper
 - Allow for target discovery of all probes in workload cluster
+- Opensearch-configurer will only re-register the snapshot repository if the bucket name has changed

 ### Removed